-- Setting REMOTE IN 1 DEFAULT STATE to "Off" value defaults the input to logic 0. - Setting REMOTE IN 1 DEFAULT STATE to "Latest/On" freezes the input in case of lost communications.
+- Setting REMOTE IN 1 DEFAULT STATE to "On" value defaults the input to logic 1. - Setting REMOTE IN 1 DEFAULT STATE to "Off" value defaults the input to logic 0. - Setting REMOTE IN 1 DEFAULT STATE to "Latest/On" freezes the input in case of lost communications.
 If the latest state is not known, such as after relay power-up but before the first communication exchange, the input will default to logic 1.
 When communication resumes, the input becomes fully operational. - Setting REMOTE IN 1 DEFAULT STATE to "Latest/Off" freezes the input in case of lost communications.
 If the latest state is not known, such as after relay power-up but before the first communication exchange, the input will default to logic 0.
 When communication resumes, the input becomes fully operational.

-For additional information on GSSE/GOOSE messaging, refer to the Remote Devices section in this chapter.
+For additional information on GSSE/GOOOSE messaging, refer to the Remote Devices section in this chapter.
+NOTE

-5.7.7 REMOTE DOUBLE-POINT STATUS INPUTS
+5.8.7 REMOTE DOUBLE-POINT STATUS INPUTS